jyzfhay/elastic-query-automation/README.md

-# elastic-query-automation
+# Elastic Query Automation

-This repository holds scripts that I created responsible for meeting customer metrics and pulling vast amounts data within a short period of time. of log data
+This holds scripts that I created for customer use-cases and data capture for presentation or comparison.